Maytree (organisation): Assessment of suitability

 All potential guests are assessed before an offer of stay is made.
 The process of assessment begins at the first contact, via an agency or a self-referral.
 Maytree accepts referrals from GPs, hospitals, psychotherapists, counsellors, friends, family and self-referrals, nationwide.
 Following a series of telephone conversations between potential guests and volunteers, a one-hour informal conversation will determine for both parties whether a stay is in everyone's best interests.
 Maytree is not for everyone so alternative options are explored for those who are not considered to benefit from a brief period of respite.

 Characteristics of Maytree guests

 Maytree has had 300 guests in the period up to January 2007, the majority from London, but also from all over England.

+Analysis

+Analysis of the Maytree model carried out by independent researchers in 2007 and 2012 found that a stay at the Maytree house had positive outcomes for individuals experiencing suicidal crisis.
+The 2007 found that the Maytree approach offered potential "for a benign cycle to be established", this was supported by the 2012 study which conducted interviews with ex-guests of Maytree and found that the "large majority of guests felt less suicidal during their stay and for months afterwards.
+Furthermore, many guests felt their stay was 'transformational', indicating that Maytree had a significant and powerful impact which led them to reappraise their lives."